Conservation at Cheetah Experience

 Provide local and international volunteers an unforgettable opportunity to work closely with cheetahs and other endangered and threatened species, contribute to the conservation of this precious species, and promote the conservation of the cheetah in their own communities.

-Support future genetic diversity of the cheetah through DNA Testing and breeding in scientifically based ethical programs.
+Support future genetic diversity of the cheetah through DNA Testing and breeding in scientifically based ethical programmes.

-The successful release of one of our cheetahs 'Jasmine'.
-See the video of her release here:
+The successful release of one of our cheetah 'Jasmin'.
+Watch the video of her release > > >

-Riana was a director at Ashia Cheetah Conservation and we have worked closely with them in the rewilding process of several of our cheetahs (Jasmine, Aero, Ivory).
-Ashia bought these cheetahs as we were financially limited, but we were able to assist Ashia in moving them to the protected wild at Kuzuku Lodge
+Riana was a director at Ashia Cheetah Conservation and we have worked closely with them in the rewilding process of several of our cheetahs (Jasmin, Aero, Ivory, Catja) Ashia bought these cheetahs as we were financially limited, but we were able to assist Ashia in moving them to the protected wild at Kuzuku Lodge.
+Over 11 cheetahs from our project have gone on to be released into different reserves, 2 of the females became pregnant at Cheetah Experience prior to their release and gave birth to their cubs in the protected wild.

 Responsible Wildlife Conservation

 Cheetah Experience unreservedly condemns the practices of the canned lion/hunting industry.
 Canned hunting is the act of breeding wild animals for the purposes of being killed by trophy hunters.
 Hunters slaughter these innocent animals within an enclosed space where the animal has no chance of escape.
-The three male lions we have at Cheetah Experience, Max, Acinonyx and Napoleon are all non-breeding males, and we have no lionesses at our project.
+The four lions we have at Cheetah Experience, Max, Acinonyx, Napoleon, and Anneka are all non-breeding.

 Support Conservation in South Africa